Cheeden/tp/docs/DeveloperGuide.md

       Expected: No lesson plan is deleted.
 Error message: "Invalid date: month must be 01-12 and day must be valid for that month."

    8. Test case: `deleteplan x 2025-10-15` (where x is larger than the list size)<br>
       Expected: No lesson plan is deleted.
-Error details shown in the status message: "Invalid command format! ...".
+Error message shown: "Invalid index.
+Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

    9. Other incorrect deleteplan commands to try: `deleteplan`, `deleteplan -1 2025-10-15`, `deleteplan abc 2025-10-15`<br>
-      Expected: Similar error messages about invalid command format.
+      Expected: `deleteplan` shows "Invalid command format!" (missing arguments). `deleteplan -1 2025-10-15` and `deleteplan abc 2025-10-15` show "Invalid index.
+Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

 1. Saving data